marooncn/robot_grasp/README.md

 # robot_grasp
 robot grasp model for JCAR competition.
 3D model files are built by Jianbo Zhang.
 ## Introduction
-This package contains grasp model.
+This package contains only the simulation environment, the control code can be found [here](https://github.com/alxer/JCAR-Competition).

 ## Run the demo by yourself
 Tested on Ubuntu 16.04 (64 bits) and ROS version is Kinetic. <br>